-- If an organisation outsources any components of its asset management system, then the external service providers should be made aware of the organisation's policies, objectives and strategies. - An organisation should ensure that the key aspects of its AMP are communicated to all stakeholders involved in the delivery of the plan and obtain confirmation that the plan is being appropriately adhered to.
+- If an organisation outsources any components of its asset management system, then the external service providers should be made aware of the organisation's policies, objectives and strategies. - Effective communication should be received from external service providers to the organisation which confirms they are delivering the plan in the most efficient manner. - An organisation should ensure that the key aspects of its AMP are communicated to all stakeholders involved in the delivery of the plan and obtain confirmation that the plan is being appropriately adhered to.